jackbot71/food-chunk-analyzer/README.md

 NOTE: the notebook was written in Google Colab to make use of its free access to GPU to train the model, therefore the function **cv2.imshow** from OpenCV is always replaced by its Colab equivalent **cv2_imshow**, as the former makes Colab crash.

+The pictures for the project were annotated using the online tool [Make Sense](https://www.makesense.ai/).

 ## Project Motivation <a name='motivation'></a>